Join our community of websites already using SEOJuice to automate the boring SEO work.

 If it doesn't autocomplete, it's either too obscure or AI filler.
 Move on.

 I'm not going to tell you to build a "content engine."
 That phrase makes me cringe.
-What I will tell you is that turning one blog post into five assets takes about 20 minutes if you do it right — and about 3 hours if you wing it every time.
+(Caveat: some freelancers I respect do run them well, so if you can keep one alive past month three, ignore my eye-roll.)
+What I will tell you is that turning one blog post into five assets takes about 20 minutes if you do it right, and about three hours if you wing it every time.

 | Asset | Action | Platform |